 TIME:SPANS Festival 2021

-From August 12–16, three EMPAC commissions made for Wave Field Synthesis (WFS) will premiere at the TIME:SPANS Festival in NYC where EMPAC audio staff will be on hand for engineering and technical support.
+From August 12–16, three EMPAC commissions made for Wave Field Synthesis (WFS) premiered at the TIME:SPANS Festival in NYC where EMPAC audio staff were on hand for engineering and technical support.
 The Wave Field Synthesis system allows the artists to place sounds in space in a unique way for both composers and listeners.

-The following compositions will premiere at the TIME:SPANS Festival.
+The following compositions premiered at the TIME:SPANS Festival:

 Seeking a Sense of Somethingness (Out of Nothingness), 2021

 Nina C. Young

 Commissioned by The Earle Brown Music Foundation Charitable Trust

 SONANT TOPOGRAPHY, 2021

 Commissioned by EMPAC

 The EMPAC High-Resolution Modular Loudspeaker Array for Wave Field Synthesis